iCliniq Logo

 Welcome to icliniq.com.

-I can imagine how much you have been upset about your health.
-Constipation and left side lower abdominal pain with no alarming features (such as ongoing bleeding, weight loss, reduced appetite, and normal colonoscopy) make me think that you have irritable bowel syndrome IBS-C constipation-predominant.
+I understand your concern about your health.
+Constipation and left-sided lower abdominal pain with no alarming features (such as ongoing bleeding, weight loss, reduced appetite, and normal colonoscopy) make me think that you have irritable bowel syndrome (IBS-C), constipation-predominant.
 I assume you have heard this term before.

-So in IBS-C, it is not uncommon to have constipation, lower abdominal pain, plus association with stomach-related symptoms such as burping, belching, early stomach fullness after meals, upper abdominal pain.
+So in IBS-C, it is not uncommon to have constipation, lower abdominal pain, plus an association with stomach-related symptoms such as burping, belching, early stomach fullness after meals, and upper abdominal pain.

 Your previous history of gut infection requiring hospital admission can be a provoking factor in IBS development.
-Studies show that most patients with IBS have prior gastrointestinal infections.
-This is medically termed as post infections IBS.
+Studies show that most patients with IBS have a history of gastrointestinal infections.
+This is medically termed "post-infectious IBS."
 I want you to understand two things about your problem.
-First is IBS will remain with you for life, but symptoms can be well controlled so that it does not affect your quality of life.
+First, IBS will remain with you for life, but symptoms can be well-controlled so that they do not affect your quality of life.

-The second is IBS is a harmless condition.
-In the long term would not cause you to develop complications such as narrowing of bowel or cancers.
-So do not get tensed thinking that it will cause you some serious damage.
+The second is that IBS is a harmless condition.
+In the long term, it would not cause you to develop complications such as narrowing of the bowel or cancer.
+So do not get tense, thinking it will cause you serious damage.

-The treatment is multidirectional, starting from some symptomatic treatment and later on escalating therapies based on the improvement of your symptoms.
+The treatment is multidirectional, starting with symptomatic treatment and later escalating therapies based on symptom improvement.

-1. Take tablet Xifaxan (Rifaximin) 200 mg thrice daily for three weeks.
-This is an antibiotic with a good safety profile and used to correct abnormal gas-producing microorganisms (microbiota).
+• Take tablet Xifaxan (Rifaximin) 200 mg thrice daily for three weeks.
+This antibiotic has a good safety profile and is used to correct abnormal gas-producing microorganisms (microbiota).

-3. Take tablet Levosupiride 75 mg twice daily half an hour before meals for two weeks.
+• Take the tablet Levosupiride 75 mg twice daily, half an hour before meals, for two weeks.

-4. Do not use Ispagol or increased fiber in diets since they are notorious for increasing gas and bloating.
-You can take, however, if it does not trouble you.
-Or use Polyethylene glycol (Miralax) 17 gram twice daily to help your constipation.
+• Do not use Isabgol or increase fiber intake, as it is notorious for causing gas and bloating.
+You can take it, however, if it does not trouble you.
+Or use Polyethylene glycol (Miralax) 17 grams twice daily to help with your constipation.

 Patient's Query